 Issue the student's PLE course Certificate of Completion within two business days after the course is completed.

 Distribute course evaluation forms to students after the course is completed and review the evaluations with the program director and instructors.

 Submitting a roster

 Send monthly rosters to the OIC by the 15th day of the following month.
 For example, the roster for June is due by July 15.
-The roster can be emailed to us or faxed to 360-586-2019.
+The roster can be sent to us online or faxed to 360-586-2019.

 The roster must include:

 - Your provider name.

 - The course title.